 This is where you build speed, consistency, and technical skill.

-Prep cook tasks:
+Prep cook tasks include:

 - Cutting and preparing ingredients